The Full Story

-The 13th of February 1954 saw the beginning of the Valerie Heston School of Dancing.
-Started by Mrs Valerie Freeman (nee Heston), the studio was began in a humble community hall on Tamar Street in Palmyra.
+The 13th of February, 1954, saw the beginning of the Valerie Heston School of Dancing.
+Started by Mrs Valerie Freeman (nee Heston), the studio began in a humble community hall on Tamar Street in Palmyra.
 Val had received her Student Teaching diploma, examined by Shirley Brown.
 Originally to piano and drum accompaniment, the small class on a Saturday morning grew.

 The first concert was held that year at the Historical Fremantle Hall.
-It was definitely a family affair with Val's Father making all the props for the show and setting up the empty hall so it was suitable for a performance.
-Val's mother took care of all the costume making, all the make up and anything else that needed doing.
+It was a family affair, with Val's Father making all the props for the show and setting up the empty hall, so it was suitable for a performance.
+Val's mother took care of all the costume making, all the makeup and anything else that needed doing.

-Along with this, Val's soon to be husband Max would string together flood lights and Colored lights all over the stage, moving from his usual day job as a spare parts manager to become an instant lighting technician.
+Along with this, Val's soon-to-be husband Max would string together flood lights and coloured lights all over the stage, moving from his normal day job as a spare parts manager to becoming an instant lighting technician.

-Val was blessed with the Birth of Kevin and Kerryl in 1962 and 1965 respectively.
-At the same time there were a number of location changes throughout the melville area until in 1971 a large move was made to open the class in Church of the Holy Cross hall in McLean street and Bicton School hall simultaneously.
+Val was blessed with the birth of Kevin and Kerryl in 1962 and 1965, respectively.
+At the same time, there were several location changes throughout the Melville area until, in 1971, a significant move was made to open the class in Church of the Holy Cross hall on McLean street and Bicton School hall simultaneously.

-Evening classes were introduced at around the same time, with all students bringing a plate of food.
-Every night the class would break temporarily to enjoy a meal, a laugh and then the classes would resume.
-Technology began to grow as the class moved from being fully accompanied by piano (and sometimes drums) to reel to reel machines.
-This has now moved from records, cassette tapes, CD's, Ipods and the more modern laptop.
+Evening classes were introduced around the same time, with all students bringing a plate of food.
+Every night the class would break temporarily to enjoy a meal and a laugh, and then the classes would resume.
+Technology began to grow as the class moved from being fully accompanied by piano (and sometimes drums) to reel-to-reel machines.
+This has now moved from records, cassette tapes, CDs, iPods and the more modern laptop.

-Kerryl slowly took more responsibility in the studio, starting to choreograph items at the age of 16.
+Kerryl slowly took more responsibility in the studio, starting to choreograph items at 16.
 In 1981, the studio moved from the small halls (including a branch in Langford where over 100 children turned out on the first day for class) to a more permanent residency on Blaikie Street in Myaree.
-The studio has been located here ever since, with the only move being directly across the road to a larger venue in 2002.
+The studio stayed there until moving across the road to a larger venue in 2002.
 In 2014 the studio moved to its current location.
 A brand new state-of-the-art studio in Bibra Lake, which they fitted out as a family.

-The studio now teaches many different styles and has highly qualified teachers teaching the CSTD and BAL syllabus.
-The studio prides itself on providing every child the opportunity to dance in a professional, disciplined and fun environment.
+The studio now teaches many different styles and has highly qualified teachers teaching the CSTD and BAL syllabi.
+The studio prides itself on allowing every child the opportunity to dance in a professional, disciplined and fun environment.

-The one big difference about the Valerie Heston School of Dancing is that it is not just a business, it is not just a dance studio, it is a family.
+The one big difference about the Valerie Heston School of Dance is that it is not just a business; it is not just a dance studio but a family.